Anomanderiz/Owl-House/README.md

-# Night Owls — Waterdeep Secret Club Manager (Streamlit)
+# Night Owls — Waterdeep Secret Club Manager (Shiny)

 - Glass‑UI with your logos.
 - Renown & Notoriety trackers with exact rules you set.